Careers in the Drone Industry

 If you are a recreational drone pilot, you are now equipped with the knowledge of what you need to do.
 Good luck and happy flying!

-Best drones to buy in 2022
+Best drones to buy in 2024

-I grew up with remote-control aviation in the '90s, spent 20 years with a commercial airline company as a pilot, and have been a commercial drone services provider (DSP) in Cleveland, Ohio now for 6 years shooting everything from real estate, construction, inspection to high-end TV and Film video production (you can read my story here), and so I have developed some strong opinions about what drone is best to use for certain tasks.
+I grew up flying RC (Remote Controlled) airplanes in the '90s, spent 20 years with a commercial airline company as a pilot, and have been a commercial drone services provider (DSP) in Cleveland, Ohio now for 8 years shooting everything from real estate, construction, building inspection to high-end TV and Film video production (you can read my story here), so I have developed some strong opinions about what drone is best to use for certain tasks.

-While you will find that I am mostly recommending DJI products, that doesn't mean that other manufacturers' (Autel, Skydio, Parrot, etc.) drones are subpar by any means.
-It's just that I adopted the DJI platform from the start and stuck with it because it works for me and I've learned the 'ins and outs' of their products.
+While you will find that I am mostly recommending DJI products, that doesn't mean that other manufacturers' (Autel, Skydio, Parrot, etc.) drones are subpar (although everyone agrees DJI platform is the best in the market for commercial tasks currently),it's just that I adopted the DJI platform from the start and stuck with it because it works for me and I've learned the 'ins and outs' of their products.
 Investing in a new platform always takes time, so unless I am forced to quit DJI products with new regulations or there are clear advantages over existing DJI products, I am not keen on investing a lot of time and money to learn them.
 However, if I do find and try out new drones that provide a similar or better price/value ratio, I will update this blog post.

 What is the Best Drone for Beginners and Best Small Drone?

-What is the Best Drone for Kids and Beginners for under $100?
+What is the Best Drone for Kids and Beginners for under $200?

 A few years ago I purchased the DJI Tello Drone so my wife and kids can join in on my passion for drones with this incredibly easy-to-use drone from the DJI platform.
 It is conveniently operated with the DJI Tello app from your smartphone touchscreen, has a camera for photos and video, and quite a few fun flying features to try out (like Bounce Mode, 8D flips, Up & Away, etc.).